-The international banking division's contribution to the QNB Group's operations is comparatively smaller than that of operations in Qatar, contributing 35.9 per cent., 33.3 per cent., 35.1 per cent., 34.1 per cent. (including QNB ALAHLI), and 20.1 per cent. to the QNB Group's total segment revenue (operating income including share of results of associates) for the nine month periods ended 30 September 2015 and 2014 and the years ended 31 December 2014, 2013 and 2012, respectively.
-QNB operates internationally, either directly or through its branches, representative offices, subsidiaries or associates, in more than 27 countries, including the following: Qatar, Algeria, Bahrain, China, Egypt, France, India, Jordan, Kuwait, Lebanon, Libya, Luxembourg, Indonesia, Iran, Iraq, Mauritania, Oman, Palestine (West Bank), Singapore, Sudan, South Sudan, Switzerland, Syria, Tunisia, the UAE, the United Kingdom, Vietnam and Yemen.
+The international banking division's contribution to the QNB Group's operations was 54.5 per cent., 35.9 per cent., 35.8 per cent., 35.1 per cent. and 34.1 per cent. to the QNB Group's total segment revenue (operating income including share of results of associates) for the nine-month periods ended 30 September 2016 and 2015 and the years ended 31 December 2015, 2014 and 2013, respectively.
+QNB operates internationally, either directly or through its branches, representative offices, subsidiaries or associates, in more than 30 countries, including the following: Qatar, Algeria, Bahrain, China, Egypt, France, India, Jordan, Kuwait, Lebanon, Libya, Indonesia, Iran, Iraq, Mauritania, Myanmar, Oman, Palestine (West Bank), Singapore, Sudan, South Sudan, Switzerland, Syria, Tunisia, Turkey, the UAE, the United Kingdom, Vietnam and Yemen.

 The QNB Group maintains and adheres to its risk management, compliance and internal controls policies and procedures in its international operations.
-See "Risk Management and Compliance".
-In particular, the QNB Group has policies, procedures and processes designed to ensure compliance with OFAC regulations which are in line with international practices and guidelines.
-QNB maintains electronic systems and a database to monitor various international referral lists, such as those released by OFAC, the United Nations Security Council (the "UN Security Council") and the European Union and ensure that none of ONB's existing and new customers are included in such lists.
-The electronic systems and database are updated automatically on a daily basis to reflect the current referral lists.
-ONB's head office in Oatar also directly oversees and monitors those aspects of the operations in certain high risk countries such as Syria, Sudan and Yemen.
+See "Risk Management and Compliance-Group Compliance".
+In particular, the QNB Group has policies, procedures and processes designed to ensure compliance with the sanctions regulations including UN, OFAC and EU sanctions programmes which are in line with international practices and guidelines.
+QNB maintains electronic systems and a database to monitor various international referral lists, such as those released by OFAC, the United Nations Security Council (the "UN Security Council") and the European Union, and ensure that none of QNB's existing and new customers are included in such lists.
+The electronic systems and database are updated automatically on a timely basis to reflect the current referral lists.
+QNB's head office in Qatar also directly oversees and monitors those aspects of the operations in certain high risk countries such as Syria, Sudan and Yemen.
 Given the current situation on the ground in Syria and Yemen, QNB's level of activity in those markets has diminished substantially.
 The QNB Group has a representative office in Iran which has been dormant since 2007 and remains so at the date of this Prospectus.
 As at the date of this Prospectus, the QNB Group has a 49.0 per cent. stake in Bank of Commerce and Development (BCD), a Benghazi-based institution that is considered to be the leading private sector bank in the country.
 The QNB Group has six branches in Sudan which provide corporate banking activities and transactional services, mainly to Qatari entities with business interests in Sudan, and has established a branch in South Sudan.